Royals vs. Dodgers MLB Betting Odds, Trends & Prediction

 Royals vs. Dodgers MLB Betting Trends

-Dodgers are 24-6 SU in their last 30 games played on a Saturday when playing at home
+Royals are 1-5 SU in their last 6 games when playing on the road against LA Dodgers

-The total has gone OVER in 9 of Kansas City’s last 12 games played on a Saturday when on the road

-Dodgers are 9-3 SU in their last 12 games against Kansas City
+Dodgers are 35-14 SU in their last 49 games against an opponent in the American League Central Division

-Royals are 3-9 SU in their last 12 games against LA Dodgers
+Royals are 13-31 SU in their last 44 games played in June

 Royals vs. Dodgers MLB BETTING PREDICTION

 Take the under.
-The under is 9-3 in the Dodgers’ last 12 home games, is 5-2 in their last seven meetings with the Royals and is 5-1 in their last six interleague contests.
+The total has gone under in seven out of the Dodgers’ last nine home games, is 5-2 in their last seven games against an opponent from the American League Central and is 12-5 in their last 17 games when listed as a favorite.
+On the other side, the under is 9-3 in the Royals’ last 12 games played on a Sunday and is 9-3 in their last 12 games when playing on the road on a Sunday.

 Royals vs. Dodgers MLB Playoffs Prediction: UNDER 8